Stuycs-K/final-project-4-luongc-son/WORKLOG.md

 ## 5/22/2023
  - Updated presentation.md file to include specifics on how the cipher works (Nelson and Cyrus)
  - Figured out means of presentation in regards to demonstration of cipher (Nelson and Cyrus)
+ - Created Hill Cipher encryption and decryption files in Processing (Cyrus)